 Watch the Grand Canyon Film.

-At the South Rim Visitor’s Center, you can watch a short movie all about the Grand Canyon, its history and natural environment.
+At the South Rim Visitor’s Center, you can watch a short movie all about the Grand Canyon, its history, and its natural environment.
 It runs on the hour and half hour and is a great way to start your day at the National Park.

 Check out the views from Hermit Road.